 VVP808-002 Clinical Study

 In June , 2012, Verva announced the top-line results of a Phase 2 clinical proof-of-concept study evaluating VVP808 in patients with T2DM.
 The clinical study achieved its protocol-specified primary efficacy endpoint, a reduction in the diabetes marker HbA1c compared to placebo after 24 weeks of treatment.
-The drug was safe and well-tolerated and the study identified potential additional clinical benefits of VVP808 beyond HbA1c reduction, including weight loss in a subset of patients.
-Complete clinical data remain confidential and will be presented at a major diabetes conference in due course.
+The drug was safe and well-tolerated and the study identified potential additional clinical benefits of VVP808 beyond HbA1c reduction, including improvements in markers of liver function and weight loss in metformin co-treated patients.

 The VVP808-002 clinical trial was a randomized, placebo-controlled, double-blinded study evaluating the safety and efficacy of VVP808 in T2DM patients who were (i) not taking any other glucose modulating medications; or (ii) currently stable on metformin alone.
 Participants received oral VVP808 or placebo daily for 24 weeks.
 The primary efficacy endpoint of the study was a reduction in HbA1c levels in participants receiving VVP808 compared to those receiving placebo.
 Secondary endpoints included fasting blood glucose; HOMA-IR index; and improvement in participant risk factors such as body weight, waist circumference, blood pressure and lipid profile.

-Verva is utilizing mechanistic and structural knowledge derived from studies with VVP808 and the target identification program to develop proprietary next-generation insulin sensitizers with improved efficacy and safety relative to current therapies.
-Preliminary in silico and in vitro studies identified 5 potential new development scaffolds and Verva has an on-going medicinal chemistry program to identify proprietary NCEs as potential insulin sensitizers.
+Verva is utilizing mechanistic and structural knowledge derived from studies with VVP808 and the target identification program to develop proprietary, next-generation medicines optimized to the VVP808 novel therapeutic target.
+Preliminary in silico and in vitro studies identified multiple development scaffolds and Verva has generated a library of molecules for target screening.